Search for anything on my site

 This page is about how self-compassion and mindfulness and skills such as forgiveness, kindness and compassion can help us with depression and anxiety.

-The pages linked to this section will explore different treatments to help those dealing with anxiety.
+The pages linked to this section will explore different and special issues with anxiety as well as treatments to help those dealing with anxiety.
 As someone who comes from a family of anxious people, I have had a lot of experience with anxiety.
 I have also spent a much of my time in practice as a therapist studying and working with anxiety.

-> Definition of Anxiety
+Definition of Anxiety

 Anxiety is apprehension or fear about the future.
 It is a state of worry in the mind and physiological distress.
 Anxiety symptoms manifest themselves in our body,our mind, and our behavior.
 People with anxiety have stress and tension in their bodies, thoughts and beliefs in their minds that drive the anxiety, and behaviors which maintain their anxiety.
 Therefore, treatments for anxiety must target these areas.
 Click here for more about the definition of anxiety.
 Click here for more about the symptoms of anxiety and here for more about the physical aspect of anxiety.